 Talent Adjusting Doppler Gain, Sensitivity, Dynamic Range, and Velocity on control panel.

-Now, use either mode to move the platform gently back and forth [1] and identify the ovarian artery entering the ovarian hilum [2], medullary vessels in the central medulla [3], and cortical vessels around developing follicles [4].
+Move the platform gently back and forth to get the best view of the ovarian vasculature [1] and identify the ovarian artery entering the ovarian hilum [2], medullary vessels in the central medulla [3], and cortical vessels around developing follicles [4].

 Talent moving the platform gently back and forth.